Find Affordable College Courses

 Tallahassee, FL

-Florida State University landed the #9 spot in the 2023 rankings for the best value radio, television and digital communication programs.
-Located in the midsize city of Tallahassee, Florida State is a public college with a fairly large student population.
+Florida State University ranked #9 on this year’s Best Value Radio, TV & Digital Communication Schools in the Southeast Region list.
+Located in the medium-sized city of Tallahassee, Florida State is a public school with a fairly large student population.

 Out-of-state tuition fees for undergraduate students at Florida State are $21,683 per year.
 The average amount in student loans that digital communication majors at Florida State take out is $18,796.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $152.

-In addition to its great value ranking, Florida State is in the top 10% of all schools on our Best Radio, TV & Digital Communication Schools in the Southeast Region list.
+On top of its placing in our value ranking, Florida State also did well on our Best Radio, TV & Digital Communication Schools in the Southeast Region list.
+It’s in the top 10% of all schools reviewed in this analysis.

-Full Radio, Television & Digital Communication at Florida State University Report
+Read full report on Radio, Television & Digital Communication at Florida State University

 #10